-In the case of hydrogen molecules, we have two protons held together with two electron clouds.
+In the case of hydrogen molecules, we have two protons held together by two electron clouds.

-Since every hydrogen atom has 2 available slots in its inner layer, yet only 1 electron cloud, the most efficient configuration of two hydrogen atoms, is to have them share their respective electron clouds so as to make the most of the available space.
+Since every hydrogen atom has 2 available slots in its inner layer, yet only 1 electron cloud, the most efficient configuration of two hydrogen atoms is to have them share their respective electron clouds to make the most of the available space.
 The electrons bounce alternately off one and the other proton.

 This yields a more efficient configuration, and energy is released in the process.

 Hydrogen molecules can in turn be combined with other atoms to make larger molecules.
 Two hydrogen molecules can combine with a carbon atom to create methane.
 This too releases energy.

 Carbon has 4 empty slots in its second layer.
 When these slots get filled with electron clouds associated with the hydrogen molecules, a configuration can be made in which all 8 outer slots of the carbon atom are filled in such a way that every hydrogen atom has its 2 slots occupied.

 Note that efficiency is related to size.
 Two independent hydrogen atoms occupy more space than a single hydrogen molecule.
 Two hydrogen molecules and a carbon atom occupy more space than a single methane molecule.